|

 Lindley, and it was he who described the species and named it Wellingtonia

 was established.
-Other names proposed by Americans were Sequoia
+Other names proposed by Americans were Sequoia washingtoniana and Americus gigantea, but it is

-known today as Sequoiadendron gigantea (ref.
-Deinandra lobbii,
+known today as Sequoiadendron gigantea.

-- Lobe'lia: after Matthias de l'Obel (1538-1616),
+Lobe'lia: named for Matthias de l'Obel (1538-1616),

 (also known as Lobelius), a Flemish botanist.
-According to my friend
+According to

 Umberto Quattrocchi, L'Obel "studied at the University of Montpellier,